inbn/component-gallery/src/content/button.md

 - `reset`: The button resets all the controls to their initial values.
 - `button`: The button has no default behaviour and does nothing when pressed.
 Needs JavaScript event listeners attached to it, to do anything.

 Buttons of type `submit` and `reset` will do nothing if not placed within a form.
-If no type is specified or the type is invalid, the button is treated as if it had `type="submit"`.
+If there is no type specified, or the type is invalid, the button is treated as if it had `type="submit"`.

 As you can probably see, button markup is very simple, so it’s surprising how often mistakes are made.
 Look at this commonly used (anti)pattern: